Mount Sinai Queens Bills FAQ

 Why was my Emergency visit so expensive?
 My doctor's office visits aren't that expensive?

 The Emergency Room is staffed with specially trained physicians, nurses and other staff to handle health emergencies 24-hours a day, seven days a week.
 These fees take into account Mount Sinai Queens' continual state of preparedness.
-Non-emergency visits should take place at your physician's office, or at Mount Sinai Hospital of Queens Family Health Associates or Senior Health Center to keep down your healthcare costs.
+Non-emergency visits should take place at your physician's office, or at Mount Sinai Queens Family Health Associates or Senior Health Center to keep down your healthcare costs.

 What if my insurance is slow in paying?